-Please note that Ireland has amended its national legislation to bring its translation regime into line with the London Agreement.
+Please note that Ireland had previously amended its national legislation to bring its translation regime into line with the London Agreement.
 Under the revised legislation, applicants are no longer required to file a translation into English of the specification of European patents granted in French or German on or after 3 September 2012 (mention published in the European Patent Bulletin).
-The fee for filing the translation has also been done away with.
+The fee for filing the translation has also been abolished.

-As a consequence of this new legislation, the Irish Patents Office will no longer treat as void European patents which were granted in the six months prior to 3 September 2012 and for which a translation into English has not been filed.
+As a consequence of the revised legislation, the Irish Patents Office will no longer treat as void European patents which were granted in the six months prior to 3 September 2012 and for which a translation into English has not been filed.

 The London Agreement distinguishes between (1) states having an official language in common with one of the official languages of the EPO (English, French and German) and (2) states having no official language in common with one of the official languages of the EPO.